Alby084/Discord_Ping_Bot/README.md

 # Discord_Ping_Bot
-Simple discord ping bot to annoy friends
+Simple discord ping bot to annoy friends.

 I do not take any responsibility for damages you may cause through the use of this bot!
 This bot is/was purely for me to learn how to code discord.py and was not intended for any nefarious purposes.